-Successful outcomes of course depend on much more than the provision of adequate funding.
-Maintaining and augmenting the Agency's human capital to deliver such tasks as may be allocated to it is also of critical importance, and the delivery of all goals and objectives throughout the term of the strategy is predicated on maintaining the appropriate resource levels to meet demand.
+Successful implementation and outcomes depend on much more than the provision of adequate funding.
+Maintaining and augmenting the Agency's human capital to deliver such tasks as may be allocated to it is of equal and critical importance, and the delivery of all the strategic goals and objectives during the relevant period of the Strategy (2021-2027) relies on having the appropriate resource levels to meet the demands.